digimakergo/dmdemo/README.md

 You can just clone this project and do some configuration and it can be your initialized project.

-How to run it?
+Run the demo
 -------
 - Clone it: `git clone https://github.com/digimakergo/dmdemo.git`
 - Import database: import datbase from `data/dmdemo.sql`, then change `configs/dm.yaml`'s database connection
 - Run: `cd cmd` and run `dmapp=.. go run main.go`
 - View frontend: visit http://localhost:9200 (the default port)
-- View backend(TBA):
+- View backend:
   ```
    git clone https://github.com/digimakergo/eui.git
    cd eui